November 16th, 2013 from 10:00am-6:00pm

 Rain or Shine.
 No Refunds/Exchanges.
 Tickets cannot be replaced.

-seeks to foster and support a sustainable manufacturing and DIY community in the Greater Miami area. will connect innovators and entrepreneurs, promote hackerspaces and locally-made products, and help develop the most diverse urban manufacturing sector in the Americas.
+seeks to foster and support a sustainable manufacturing and DIY community in the Greater Miami area. connects innovators and entrepreneurs, promote hackerspaces and locally-made products.

 Makers range from tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 They are of all ages and backgrounds.
 The aim of Maker Faire is to entertain, inform, connect and grow this community.

-The original Maker Faire event was held in San Mateo, CA and in 2013 celebrated its eighth annual show with some 900 makers and 120,000 people in attendance.
-World Maker Faire New York, the other flagship event, has grown in three years to 500+ makers and 55,000 attendees.
-Detroit, Kansas City, Newcastle (UK), Rome, and Tokyo are the home of “featured” 2013 Maker Faires (200+ makers), and community-driven, independently organized Mini Maker Faires are now being produced around the United States and the world—including right here in _______.
+The original Maker Faire event was held in San Mateo, CA and in 2015 celebrated its tenth annual show with some 1100+ makers and 145,000 people in attendance.
+World Maker Faire New York, the other flagship event, has grown in four years to 600+ makers and 80,000 attendees.
+Detroit, Kansas City, Atlanta, Milwaukee, Orlando, Pittsburgh, San Diego, Silver Spring, Ottawa, Lisbon, Paris, Rome, Berlin, Newcastle, Hannover, Oslo, Trondheim, Seoul, Singapore, Taipei, Tokyo, and Shenzhen are the home of larger-scale, “featured” Maker Faires.
+In addition, over 120 community-driven, independently organized Mini Maker Faires are now being produced around the United States and the world—including right here in Miami.

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.